 - Loyalty reduces the need for discount-based incentives

-These reasons are compelling and urgent enough — in terms of boosting your marketing and driving better business outcomes for your brand — that even the most reticent members in your organization will be convinced that loyalty should be a top priority.
+These reasons are compelling and urgent enough — in terms of boosting your marketing and driving better business outcomes for your brand — that even the most reticent members in your organization will be convinced that enhanced loyalty should be a top priority.

 Everything you’d like to do with your marketing platform — nearly any use case or form of personalized customer engagement — requires you to identify your customer.
 Birthdays, purchase anniversaries, post-purchase up-sell — none of these use cases are possible if you cannot identify your customer.